The 8 Biggest Expenses Most Retirees Underestimate (Don't Repeat These Mistakes)

 But even if your mortgage payments end, many housing costs will continue.
 For example, you might spend more money on home projects during retirement now that you have more time to enjoy your home.
 And repairs don’t end when you stop working.

 Set a realistic monthly budget for home upgrades and necessary maintenance.
-Make a list of tasks you would like to accomplish around your house and slowly check it off over your retirement years.
-There’s no rush to complete it all at once.
+Make a list of tasks you would like to accomplish around your house and slowly check it off as you can afford to.

 Emergencies